Rajesh-1101/CryptoDataPipeline/README.md

 # Automating Real-Time Cryptocurrency Data Pipeline with Scala-Spark!
 -------------------------------------------------------------
 # Summary:
-#### I'm excited to share a recent project where I built a data pipeline to extract, transform, and load (ETL) real-time cryptocurrency data into a SQL Server database using Scala and Apache Spark.
-Here's a quick rundown of the process:
+#### Recently completed a project involving building a data pipeline to extract, transform, and load (ETL) real-time cryptocurrency data into a SQL Server database using Scala and Apache Spark.
+#### Here's a quick rundown of the process:

 ### Data Extraction:
 #### Fetched real-time cryptocurrency data from the CoinCap API using Scala's `scalaj.http` library, making an HTTP GET request to `https://api.coincap.io/v2/assets`.